StripyRaven/rustgpt/README.md

 For those eyeing some client-side WASM magic, you might also want to check out [Yew](https://github.com/yewstack/yew) or [Leptos](https://github.com/LeptosProject/leptos) for more complex applications.

 ## Quickstart

-Jump right into it by following these steps:

 1. Clone the repository.
 2. Create a .env